 If you are completely footloose with dates, consider a Sunday to Wednesday break.
 They are normally MUCH cheaper because the chalet operator can still sell the other half of the week for a good price.

-- Hire a car:
+5: Hire a car

-- Take your own kit:
+6: Take your own kit

-They include ski carriage in the price, Easyjet will charge you £40 each way.
+They include ski carriage in the price, whereas Easyjet will charge you £40 each way.
 So even if Swiss charge more, it may be worth it.
 The service on the flight is also far superior.

-Only stay half the week.
+…only stay half the week.
 This works superbly well if you book a Sunday to Sunday package ski chalet holiday and make your own way there on the Wednesday or Thursday.
 Then take the included travel back on your way home.
 NB.
 Make sure you tell your travel agent or tour operator that you are doing this or they’ll mark you as a “no show” and sell your bed to someone else!

-Obviously I’m going to say this, but if I’m booking myself a holiday (non-ski of course!) then I’ll use an agent.
-From a ski perspective, agents know which operators will do short breaks, who will include transfers and who has availability for the week you want.
+Obviously I’m going to say this, but if I’m booking myself a holiday (non-ski of course!) then I’ll use a travel agent.
+From a ski perspective, travel agents know which operators will do short breaks, who will include transfers and who has availability for the week you want.
 They can also negotiate prices on your behalf.
 You are also more than welcome to do this yourselves but it will take you much longer.
 The price will also be the same, so you really aren’t losing out by using a middleman in this case.

 10: Only go on a short ski break if you’re an experienced skier